SussexPAL/PythonCrashCourse/Scripts/passing_by_reference_value.md

 a = NumBox(10)
 bar(a)
 print(a.num)

+'''
+11
+'''

 ```
 Here we've defined a new, but very simple class, which we've called NumBox.
+See NumBox has only property, the number 'num' which is defined at the constructor.
+**sidenote-wrapper**
-See NumBox has only property, the number 'num' which is defined at the constructor. *[SIDE NOTE: A class that contains one thing like this is called a 'wrapper'!]*
+*[SIDE NOTE: A class that contains one thing like this is called a 'wrapper'!]*

 Our function bar takes a NumBox object and increases it's number property by one.
 Just like foo in our last example, it doesn't return anything, only modifying it's parameters.